MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 > Learn more in the [Operations Console](console) tutorial.

 > Learn more about creating custom charts with the Analytics console in the [Custom Charts](console/custom-charts) tutorial.

-## The Analytics Server
-The Analytics Server is available in both the development and production environments.

-For development, the Analytics Server is installed together with the MobileFirst Foundation Development Kit.
-For more information, see [Setting up the MobileFirst development environment](../installation-configuration/development/mobilefirst/).
-Once the kit is installed, the Analytics Console is available for your development needs.

-For production, there are different installation and configuration options available, according to your available infrastructure, business needs, system design, etc. For more information, see [Setting up the MobileFirst development environment](../installation-configuration/production/analytics/).

 ## Tutorials to follow next